ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 Dear Editor,

-We made our best to improve the quality of the manuscript following Reviewers' comments and we really hope that you will accept our article for publication in your journal.
+Please find enclosed a new version of our article untitled "Combining global tree cover loss data with historical national forest cover maps to look at six decades of deforestation and forest fragmentation in Madagascar".
+We thank the four Reviewers for their careful reading of our manuscript and their many insightful remarks.
+We made our best to answer to Reviewers' comments and we modified our manuscript accordingly.
+We really hope that you will find this new version of our article suitable for publication in _Biological Conservation_.

 Best regards,